kiltlifter/puppet-modules/README.md

 puppet-modules
 ==============

-Collection of some puppet modules
+Collection of some pupput modules i've been working on.